crcn/figmark/README.md

-Figmark is a fully transparent tool that allows you to use Figma designs in your web application in a responsive way.
+Figmark allows you to use Figma designs in your web application in a responsive way.

 ### Resources